CoNexDat/pladmed-backend/docs/operation-parameters.md

 * **stop_time**: A date and time defining when the measurement operation should end.
 It is expected to be in `dd/mm/YYYY HH:MM` format (the single space between date and time is expected and mandatory).

-* **times_per_minute**: Since cron doesn't allow resolution beyond minutes, this settings allows for that smaller granularity.
+* **times_per_minute**: Since cron doesn't allow resolution beyond minutes, this setting allows for that smaller granularity.
 One second is the limit, so this value must be an integer between 1 and 60.

 ## Operation-specific parameters